Italian train derails near Milan, 3 dead, many injured

 MILAN (AP) — A commuter train derailed Thursday in northern Italy, killing at least three people, seriously injuring 10 and trapping others heading into Milan at the start of the work day, officials said.

 Prosecutors at the scene said at least three people were killed, 10 were seriously injured and dozens more slightly injured.
-The train was heading from Cremona, in eastern Lombardy, into Milan’s Garibaldi station and came off the rails at a switch track, suggesting that at least played a role in the derailment, the local prefect said.
+The train was heading from Cremona, in eastern Lombardy, into Milan’s Garibaldi station and suffered some sort of damage to a wheel about 2.5 kilometers (1.5 miles) from where the train came to a halt, said Umberto Debruto, who is in charge of the railway network in Italy.

+Debruto told Sky TG24 that it wasn’t clear “if that was the cause or the result” of the derailment.

+Images of the track showed a chunk of one rail missing, but it wasn’t clear what role it played.

 Passengers reported feeling the car shake for a few minutes before hearing a big bang, and then feeling the car crush in on them.